Antlered-Viking/universal-configs/packages/prettier-config/README.md

 # `@antlered-viking/prettier-config`

-ESLint, as configured by Antlered Viking
+PrettierRC, as configured by Antlered Viking

 ---